Compensation for Pain After a Car Accident

 How does pain affect car accident injury compensation in California?

-Depending on the circumstances, compensation for pain after a car accident can be worth tens of thousands, hundreds of thousands, or even millions of dollars.
+Compensation for pain after a car accident depends on different circumstances.
+There is no single average settlement: it could be worth tens of thousands, hundreds of thousands, or even millions of dollars.
 The compensation you receive after a car accident will depend on:

 - Injury type and severity.